Missing Teeth

 Dentures

-Are removable ‘plates’ made of plastic or plastic and chrome cobalt.
+Dentures are removable ‘plates’ made of plastic or plastic and chrome cobalt.
 They can support single or multiple teeth and are ideal for patients who do not mind having a removable set of teeth.
-They can be cleaned and maintained easily.
+They can be cleaned and maintained easily with good oral hygiene practices, which helps reduce the higher risk of tooth decay and gum disease.
+Dentures can help preserve the structure of remaining teeth by preventing further tooth loss.

 Bridges

-Are fixed prostheses usually inserted to replace 1 or 2 teeth.
+Bridges are fixed prostheses usually inserted to replace one or two teeth.
 The longer the bridge, the greater the forces it is subjected to.
-Hence, only a maximum of 2 teeth may be replaced with fixed bridges.
+Hence, only a maximum of two teeth may be replaced with fixed bridges.
+Bridges are a reliable solution for patients seeking treatment options that prevent the shifting of adjacent teeth and maintain the alignment of existing teeth.

 Implant supported crowns

-Are good options for the replacement of multiple teeth.
+Implant supported crowns are good treatment options for the replacement of multiple teeth.
 The site has to be initially scanned to assess the quantity of bone prior to surgery.
+This solution helps preserve oral health by preventing bone loss and maintaining the integrity of neighbouring teeth.

 Full arch of missing teeth